AnalogStudiosRI/www.blissri.com/src/pages/news/2024/bliss-merch.md

   alt="Blissfest 2023 shirt design"
 />

 Missed last year's event?
-Get a hold of one of our original shirt design from our 2023 event, or get two for $25!
+Get a hold of our original shirt design from our 2023 event, or get two for $25!

 Minted and printed by our friends at [Mint Printworks](https://mintprintworks.com), and featuring a granite colored dye, [this shirt](https://www.ssactivewear.com/p/comfort_colors/1717) is a 100% cotton relaxed fit and will come in a variety of sizes.